 thriving Voluntary Aided School which has an early Years Group

-reports.
-‘Open the Book’ is used at Christmas.
+report, April 2022.
+‘Open the Book’ is used throughout the school year.
 The Vicar and

 Churchwardens are, according to the Trust Deeds, trustees of